Dynamics 365: Important changes to Team Member license

 In October 2018 Microsoft announced changes to Dynamics 365 Team Member licenses.
-However, no measures had been taken yet to enforce them.
-Now, Microsoft has announced a deadline by which these changes have to be implemented, 31 January, 2021.
+The deadline by which these changes have to be implemented is 31 January 2021.

 Read on to find out what this means for you.

 What is the Dynamics 365 Team Member License?

 The Dynamics 365 Team Member license is meant for users that perform simple tasks in the system, such as tracking working time or updating personnel records.
 These users only require basic capabilities in the system, e.g. reading rights across Dynamics 365 Customer Engagement.
 A Team Member subscription does not provide access to custom applications.

 Changes to the Dynamics 365 Team Member License

 According to the new licensing conditions, users that purchased their Team Member license on or after 1 October, 2018 can only access the following applications since 1 April, 2020:

 By 31 January, 2021 at the latest, these users must ensure that they are assigned the right licenses to continue being able to perform their work.

 Customers that purchased Team Member licenses prior to October 2018 are not currently affected by these changes and will be able to use these licenses according to the old conditions until their next subscription renewal.